Nell McAndrew: Personal life

 After announcing their engagement in September 2004, McAndrew married property developer Paul Hardcastle twice: first in November 2004 in Huddersfield, West Yorkshire, England, then again at a marriage blessing in December 2004 in Dubai.
 McAndrew and her husband have a son, Devon, born on 24 August 2006.

 In March 2009 she revealed that she was still breastfeeding her son, and talked about the criticisms she was receiving for this practice.

-McAndrew gave birth to her second child, a daughter, in March 2013.
+McAndrew gave birth to a second child, a daughter, in March 2013.

 Charitable activity

 McAndrew has supported a range of charities including Breast cancer awareness, Help the Aged, the British Heart Foundation, DEBRA, Cancer Research UK, the Lymphoma Association and SSAFA.
 She is also a Vice president of the Leeds Rugby Foundation charity.

 Launching the Cancer Research UK Race for Life 2008 in London's Regent's Park, she joined a group of other women whose training outfits were painted on their bodies.

 McAndrew ran for the Alzheimer's Society in the Bupa Great North Run in Newcastle in September 2010.
 In March 2012 she set a personal best half marathon time of 1:21.54 whilst running for Cancer Research UK at the Bath Half Marathon.